For reference, here is the copy in the infographic:

 functions.php

 Functions.php allows you to put your own custom PHP code in order to modify core elements of your theme.
-It is often used to specify multiple sidebars, change the number of characters in the excerpt or add custom admin panel options for wp-admin.
+Often, you use it to specify multiple sidebars, change the number of characters in the excerpt or add custom admin panel options for wp-admin.

 style.css